 Reports Cover Share Insurance Fund, Operating Fund, CLF and CDRLF

 ALEXANDRIA, Va.
 (Feb.
-18, 2015) – The National Credit Union Administration’s four permanent funds have received unmodified, or “clean,” audit opinions for 2014, according to audited financial reports released today by the Office of the Inspector General.
+15, 2018) – The National Credit Union Administration’s four permanent funds have again earned unmodified, or “clean,” audit opinions for 2017, according to audited financial statements released today by the agency’s Office of the Inspector General.

-The audited financial reports by the independent auditor KPMG LLP cover the National Credit Union Share Insurance Fund, the Operating Fund, the Central Liquidity Facility and the Community Development Revolving Loan Fund.
+The financial statements, audited by the independent auditor KPMG LLP, cover the National Credit Union Share Insurance Fund, the agency’s Operating Fund, the Central Liquidity Facility, and the Community Development Revolving Loan Fund.